CSCI4850/s22-team8-project/README.md

 We used a website to convert our ingredients to their relative nutrient values which yielded these results [here](main/nutrients.csv).

-We wrote a generator to generate random recipes for testing, but we also used a small list of [real recipes](main/Recipe_Data.csv) as well
+We wrote a generator to generate random recipes for testing, but we also used a small list of [real recipes](main/Recipe_Data.csv) as well.

 ## Let's Run the Demo!